Alan McConnell: Footscray

 McConnell was a fierce defender at Footscray Football Club in the VFL league and spent three seasons with the club from 1980 until 1982, playing a total of 37 games and kicked 5 goals.

 Coaching career

 Fitzroy Football Club caretaker senior coach (1995), (1996)

 In 1995, he was appointed as the caretaker senior coach of Fitzroy when Bernie Quinlan was sacked during the season.
 He again became the caretaker senior coach of Fitzroy, in the following year in the 1996 season for the last eight games when senior coach Michael Nunan stood aside, but he failed to register a win in either season.
-McConnell then became the last official senior coach of Fitzroy Football Club.
-McConnell left Fitzroy after the 1996 season, when the Fitzroy Football Club merged with Brisbane Bears to become the newly formed Brisbane Lions Football Club.
+McConnell then became the last official senior coach of Fitzroy Football Club in the AFL.
+McConnell left Fitzroy after the 1996 season, when Fitzroy's AFL operations were taken over by the Brisbane Bears to form the Brisbane Lions.

 Geelong Football Club

 McConnell then joined Geelong as an assistant coach.